Dallas Child Injury Lawyer

 Filing a Civil Injury Claim on Behalf of a Child in Dallas

-In Texas, the law prohibits minor children from entering into or engaging in legal matters due to their lack of legal capacity established under § 16.001(a)(1) of the Texas Civil Practice and Remedies Code.
-Two claims can arise in a personal injury case stemming from negligently-inflicted injuries to a child – the parent’s claim to recover economic damages for the child’s injuries and the child’s claim to recover non-economic damages for their injuries including pain and suffering, loss of consortium, and emotional distress.
+State law prohibits minor children from entering into or engaging in legal matters due to their lack of legal capacity established under § 16.001(a)(1) of the Texas Civil Practice and Remedies Code.
+Two claims can arise in a personal injury case stemming from negligently-inflicted injuries to a child – the parent’s claim to recover economic damages for the adolescent’s injuries and the child’s claim to recover non-economic damages for their injuries including pain and suffering, loss of consortium, and emotional distress.
 However, because the child lacks capacity to file their claim for non-economic damages, they can either wait and file the claim when they are 18 or have the claim filed on their behalf by a party with legal standing to do so under § 102.003(a) Texas Family Code.

 Accidental Injuries Commonly Sustained by Minor Children